 - Enhance research capacity in primary health care through strategic partnerships with other relevant national and international groups.

-APHCRI ANU comprises the Director and other academic and administrative staff based at ANU.
+APHCRI@ANU comprises the Director and other academic and administrative staff based at ANU.
 The University is responsible for its governance and the Director reports to the Vice-Chancellor.
 The APHCRI@ANU research program has a focus on variations in primary health care.

 APHCRI Network research is competitive, commissioned research into primary health care that supports the National Primary Health Care Strategy Key Priority Areas.
 The research program encompasses the priority-driven projects and programs of work funded by APHCRI.
 The Network researchers:

-- liaise and interact with APHCRI ANU through their coordinating investigator for monitoring of their APHCRI-funded projects and programs
+- Liaise and interact with the APHCRI Network through their coordinating investigator for monitoring of their APHCRI-funded projects and programs.

-- conduct research according to the protocol or plan approved for APHCRI funding
+- Conduct research according to the protocol or plan that has been approved for APHCRI funding.

-- develop and implement dissemination strategies for APHCRI-funded research projects and programs.
+- Develop and implement dissemination and implementation strategies for APHCRI-funded research projects and programs.

 The Research Advisory Board (RAB) is a key component of APHCRI’s structure.
-The RAB Chair and members are agreed by both ANU and the Minister for Health and Ageing, and appointed by ANU.
+The RAB Chair and members are agreed by both ANU and the Minister for Health, and appointed by ANU.
 Members are individuals with a range of perspectives relevant to primary health care.
 Members are not appointed as representatives or nominees of organisations or groups.
-APHCRI’s Director is also a RAB member.
+APHCRI’s Head of Programs is also an RAB member.
 The RAB makes three key decisions:

 - Composes Expert Review Committees to consider applications for funding